The Top Treatments for Addiction

 4. Monitored Detoxification

 Many drug addiction treatment centers begin the process by having the recoveree wean themselves off their chosen substance.
 Going through the process of detoxification on one’s own can have severe consequences.
 Because the body has grown so used to the drug, removing it can lead to physiological pushback, resulting in complications and potentially death.
+Even ‘natural drugs’ thought of as largely benign, such as marijuana, can lead to dependence.
+Those that mimic opiates, like kratom, can lead to kratom addiction that both the body and mind must break.

 Having trained medical staff on hand to help a recoveree deal with their detoxification is ideal for ensuring safety while going through this process.
 The recoveree will be monitored closely, and their vitals charted as they go through removing the toxic substance from their body.
 This experience can be harrowing, as anyone who has been through it will attest.